Mel Owens: Los Angeles Rams

-The Los Angeles Rams selected Owens with the ninth overall pick in the 1981 NFL Draft.
-After a brief holdout, Owens in late July 1981 signed a series of three one-year contracts with the Rams.
+The Los Angeles Rams selected Owens with the ninth overall pick in the 1981 NFL draft.
+After a brief holdout, Owens in late July 1981 signed a three year contract worth $175,000 per season.
 His reported time in the 40-yard dash was 4.65, and his bench press was 390 pounds.

 He played mostly on special teams in 1981 and 1982.
 He made his first start against the Los Angeles Raiders in the second-to-last game of the 1982 NFL season in which he recorded 10 tackles before leaving the game with a knee injury.
 The injury caused him to miss the last two weeks of the season.
 Owens became a full-time starter in 1983, when the Rams switched to a 3-4 defense.
 That season, he was fifth on the Rams defense with 83 tackles.
 He also had four sacks.
 In 1984, he was third in tackles with 79 and 3.5 sacks and an interception along with three fumbles recovered and a forced fumble.
 The following season, 1985, he was sixth in tackles with 68 (five for a loss) and also contributed nine sacks, third on the team.
 In 1986, Owens was an honorable mention All-Pro by the Associated Press as the Rams defense ranked in the NFL's top five for the second consecutive season.
 In the third week of the 1986 season, Owens was named the NFC Defensive Player of the Week by the NFL.

 Owens started every non-strike game from 1983 through 1987.
 In 1988, he suffered an ankle injury that limited him to seven games (four starts).
 In 1989, he was switched to inside linebacker, after spending his entire NFL career at strong outside linebacker.
 He played all 16 games with 10 starts.
 Owens totaled 453 tackles with 26.5 sacks in his Ram career with four interceptions.